Neil Singla, MD

 The main focus of Dr. Singla’s academic endeavors has been to analyze and understand how the inherent variability in subjective endpoint analgesic clinical trials can be minimized.
 As a result, he has developed novel techniques for patient education designed to minimize variability, reduce placebo response, and increase effect size.

-Dr. Sonia Singla is a board-certified physician with over 15 years of experience in analgesic research.
+Dr. Sonia Kaur is a board-certified physician with over 15 years of experience in analgesic research.
 She has served as the medical monitor, principal investigator, or sub investigator on over 200 pain studies.
-In her current capacity, Dr. Singla provides medical oversight of the Lotus Clinical Research investigative team to ensure proper study conduct and optimal patient safety, and is responsible for liaising with the sponsor’s chief medical officer.
+In her current capacity, Dr. Kaur provides medical oversight of the Lotus Clinical Research investigative team to ensure proper study conduct and optimal patient safety, and is responsible for liaising with the sponsor’s chief medical officer.
 She spearheads Lotus Clinical Research’s internal placebo response staff education training program.
-From 2008-2011, Dr. Singla served as the chairman of the Glendale Adventist Hospital IRB.
+From 2008-2011, Dr. Kaur served as the chairman of the Glendale Adventist Hospital IRB.

 Chief Operating Officer